brykneval/brykneval.github.io/beauty/minimalist/5-minimalist-marula-oil-face-moisturizer.md

 secondary_img: /images/minimalist/marula-oil-face-moisturizer-ingredients-label
 secondary_img_alt: Minimalist Marula Oil 5% Face Moisturizer Ingredients Label
 product_line: Missing hydration now can mean fine lines sooner—protect your glow while you can.
+rating: 4.2
+rating_count: 5365
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After testing the Minimalist Marula Oil 5% Face Moisturizer, we found it to be a deeply nourishing option for those with dry or sensitive skin.
+The rich, fragrance-free formula combines 5% marula oil with hydrating ingredients like hyaluronic acid, glycerin, and saccharide isomerate, delivering immediate relief to areas prone to flakiness and tightness.
+Upon application, the moisturizer feels slightly heavy and leaves a dewy finish, which may not suit oily or acne-prone skin types.
+However, for dry skin, it effectively restores softness and suppleness overnight.
+With consistent use, we observed improved skin texture and reduced dryness.
+It's best applied as the final step in your evening routine, allowing it to fully absorb overnight.
+Given its rich composition, we recommend patch testing for those with sensitive skin.
+Overall, this moisturizer stands out as a reliable choice for intense hydration and skin barrier support.
 ---
 {% include buy.html description="50 gm" title=page.title button_text="Rs 561 from Daraz" link="https://s.daraz.com.np/s.gv3N?cc" %}